Aamir2020/solar-system-simulator/README.md

 # Solar System Simulator
-A two dimensional simulation of our solar system.
-Utilized n-body simulation and considered each object as a particle.
+This is a one-to-one two-dimensional simulation of our solar system.
+I utilized gravitational N-body simulation for its implementaion.
 This simulation doesn't include moons and asteroids.
-In addition, it doesn't take into account the rotation of planets or their roche limit.
+In addition, it doesn't consider the rotation of planets or their Roche limit.

-The inital conditions for the planets are obtained from NASA's [horizon systems](https://ssd-api.jpl.nasa.gov/doc/horizons.html) API.
+The initial conditions for the planets are obtained from NASA's [horizon systems](https://ssd-api.jpl.nasa.gov/doc/horizons.html) API.

-The current simulation utilizes a simple Euler integration to find numerical solution for the gravitational interactions.
+The current simulation utilizes a leapfrog integration for numerically integrating gravitational differential.

 ## Installation